pawelsalawa/Exercise1/README.md

 - `SLF4j` as `Spark` expects SLF4j implementation provided.
 - `JUnit` and `Mockito` for unit & integration tests.

+## Configuration
+Listening HTTP port can be configured in `config.properties` file, located in `src/main/resources`.

 ## Running

 ### With maven